-Chelsea Women v Reading Women
+Chelsea survive scare to move clear at top of WSL

 Post update

-Foul by Ève Périsset (Chelsea Women).
+Foul by Johanna Rytting Kaneryd (Chelsea Women).

 Post update